ana sayfa » English language test

 • Lillebaelt Academy of Professional Higher Education

-NB!
-The institutions may require you to attend additional English language tests or organize additional language testing on your arrival to the university.
+Important!
+The institutions may require you to attend additional English language tests or organise additional language testing on your arrival to the university.
 You will generally be informed about such additional requirements along with your your conditional offer from the university.

 How to prepare for the English language test?